adrida/tarmac/README.md

 pip install -e .
 ```

+## Getting Started

+Check out our [quickstart notebook](notebooks/quickstart.ipynb) for an interactive example using a toy dataset to understand how Tarmac works.

 ## Quick Start

 Here's a simple example comparing two classification models using the iris dataset: